Convergence analysis of multi-level spectral deferred corrections: Spectral Deferred Corrections

 Interpreting the collocation problem as a discretization method with discretization parameter $n \coloneqq \Delta t^{-1}$, the theorem shows that the discrete approximation $U$ defined by the collocation problem converges with order $M+1$ to the solution $\bar{U}$ of the corresponding IVP.

-Since the system of equations \eqref{equ:coll_prob} defining the collocation problem is naturally dense as the matrix $Q$ gathering the quadrature weights is fully populated, a direct solution is not advisable, in particular if the right-hand side of the ODE is non-linear.
+Since the system of equations \eqref{equ:coll_prob} defining the collocation problem has an unfavorable structure with $Q$ gathering the quadrature weights being fully populated, a direct solution is not advisable, in particular if the right-hand side of the ODE is non-linear.
 An iterative method to solve the problem is SDC.

 The standard Picard iteration for the collocation problem \eqref{equ:coll_prob} is given by

 As this method only converges for very small step sizes $\Delta t$, using a preconditioner to increase range and speed of convergence is reasonable.
 The SDC-type preconditioners are defined by